saltstack/salt/doc/topics/installation/osx.rst

     brew install swig
     brew install zmq

-Using macports, you may need to install zmq and swig this way:
+Using macports, zmq and swig may need to be installed this way:

 .. code-block:: bash